home sort-asc sort-desc sort square-o search plus minus caret-up quotes-left quotes-right angle-left angle-right

 CAST overall ALDs for grades five and eight and high school

-Grades Standard Exceeded Standard Met Standard Nearly Met Standard Not Met
+Grades Standard Exceeded (Level 4) Standard Met (Level 3) Standard Nearly Met (Level 2) Standard Not Met (Level 1)

 5, 8 and high school (i.e., 10, 11, or 12) The student at this level demonstrates a thorough understanding of and ability to apply the knowledge and skills associated with the performance expectations of the California Next Generation Science Standards.
 The student at this level demonstrates an adequate understanding of and ability to apply the knowledge and skills associated with the performance expectations of the California Next Generation Science Standards.
 The student at this level demonstrates a partial understanding of and ability to apply the knowledge and skills associated with the performance expectations of the California Next Generation Science Standards.
 The student at this level demonstrates a minimal understanding of and ability to apply the knowledge and skills associated with the performance expectations of the California Next Generation Science Standards.